Create Your Own Restaurant Employee Training Checklist

 Bland and stale food does not go over well.
 The same goes for training.
 Add some personalization to your onboarding process to keep things lively and engaging.
 You can turn assessments into competitions, lighten things up with ice breakers and give new hires recognition with prizes or certificates as they complete new milestones.
 However you choose to spice up training, put the success of new hires at the core of your efforts.

-Qwick’s easy to use platform allows you to add qualified professionals to your staff when you need them.
-Whether your server called out sick or your line cook news a helping hand, the temporary staffing solutions at Qwick can help.
-Best of all, we’ll take the onboarding and training tasks off of your plate by vetting each Professional with our 14-point quality checklist and matching you with the perfect candidate.
+Qwick’s easy-to-use platform allows you to access qualified hospitality freelancers whenever you need them.
+Whether your server called out sick or your line cook needs a helping hand, the temporary staffing solutions at Qwick can help.
+Best of all, we’ll take the onboarding and training tasks off of your plate by vetting each freelancer for experience and professionalism, then matching you with the very best candidate for the role.